The puppy weight calculator

 What to expect from birth to adulthood

 Every puppy goes through the same developmental stages, though the timing varies by breed size.
 Understanding these stages helps you know what to expect and when your puppy's growth rate is normal.
+For a complete week-by-week breakdown, see our puppy growth stages guide.

 Puppies are born blind and deaf, relying entirely on their mother.
 Weight typically doubles during this stage.
 Birth weight varies dramatically by breed: a Chihuahua puppy may weigh 2–5 oz, while a Great Dane puppy may weigh 1–2 lbs.